-Just like a year before, Becker was eliminated from French Open after a match which lasted 3 hours 55 minutes, and just like a year before he lost to a guy who was more eager than him to attack the net.
+Their only meeting on clay (outdoors) and the last French Open semifinals featuring two serve-and-volleyers… Just like a year before, Becker was eliminated from the event after a match which lasted 3 hours 55 minutes, and just like a year before he lost to a guy who was more eager than him to attack the net.
 The Swede trailed *0:3 in the 2nd set, he saved a mini-set point at 3:4.
-Becker began to slow down the pace in the 3rd set, he saved a break point at 1-all and got the only break of the set passing Edberg with his forehand in the 12th game.
+Becker began to slow down the pace in the 3rd set enormously (30-second rule then), and it worked in his favor… he saved a break point at 1-all and got the only break of the set passing Edberg with his forehand in the 12th game.
 Very tight was the 4th set in its middle.
 Edberg lost two successive games having points to win them both (4 game points to lead 3:1, then 2 break points at 2-all – there was 12 deuces in four successive games).
 Edberg was broken in the first game of the final set; he broke back immediately though, withstanding Becker’s double game point for 2:0.
 The longest match between them, and Becker’s best chance to reach finals of all Slams.
-Perhaps the best chance to win all four majors because he knew how to play against Chang – the eventual ’89 champion, two years later easily defeated him in the Parisian quarterfinal.
+Perhaps the best chance to win all four majors because he knew how to play against Chang – the eventual ’89 champion, two years later Becker easily defeated him in the Parisian quarterfinal.

 You must be logged in to post a comment.